itenium-be/blog-posts/design/2019-09-19-CQRS-Ramble.md

 where in the project folder structure to create which class goes a long way getting new devs and juniors onboard.

-If you end up using the the domain inheritance thing, (generated?) printouts for the important entity types so you can piece things together more easily are a good workaround for properties being "all over the place".
+If you end up using the domain inheritance thing, (generated?) printouts for the important entity types so you can piece things together more easily are a good workaround for properties being "all over the place".